 5. Display Technology is a level playing field

-You could install any display available for desktop and laptop alike with the right wiring.
-Some higher end laptops come with an array of display options, but with laptop displays between 15.4″ and 17.1″, 1080p or 4K they don’t look different enough to warrant the upgrade.
+You could install any display available for desktop and laptop alike with the right cabling.
+Some higher end laptops come with an array of display options.
+Laptop displays are usually between 13.3″ and 17.1″ featuring FHD (1080p), QHD (2K), or UHD (4K) resolution, refresh rates are climbing fast though.
 Higher resolutions matter on larger displays.
 You could save the money with a light display on your laptop and then get a separate one that you can plug into.

 If you want a higher resolution display, you’ll need a larger screen.
 As long as your system supports output to FHD, 4K, or even 8K it won’t matter if it’s a laptop or a desktop, you just need a compliant port and you’re good to go.

 Which is better suited for what kind of jobs?

 |Data Mining/Big Data Processing||High-End Desktop|

 Resource-intensive jobs that rarely require mobility are all Desktop centric jobs.
 Having a souped up machine for these purposes is both necessary and critical.
 For anything that doesn’t require immense power, you need a laptop.